mmaghanem/SQL_data_cleaning/README.md

 3. Populating Missing Addresses
-Missing data, especially in critical fields like PropertyAddress, can lead to incomplete analysis.
-The SQL code below fills in missing addresses by leveraging existing data with the same ParcelID.
+Missing data can lead to incomplete analysis, Ex: PropertyAddress, The SQL code below fills in missing addresses by leveraging existing data with the same ParcelID.
 ```sql
 -- Identify and fill missing Property Address data
 SELECT a.UniqueID, a.ParcelID, a.PropertyAddress, b.UniqueID, b.ParcelID, b.PropertyAddress,